 Special-needs education in Montreal

-The English Montreal School Board (EMSB), one of five public school boards in the city, offers comprehensive services to support students with special education needs.
+The English Montreal School Board (EMSB), one of five public school boards in the city, offers comprehensive services to support students with special needs.
 Services include specialised classes, adjusted curricula and access to learning resources.
-EMSB also gives families access to professional evaluation to determine the needs of the child.
+EMSB also gives families access to professional evaluation to determine the child’s needs.

-Expats can also find specialised schools and programmes for youth and adults with disabilities to gain an education.
+Expats can also find specialised schools and education programmes for youth and adults with disabilities.

 Homeschooling in Montreal

-Parents and guardians have the legal right to educate their children at home rather than attend a school.
-However, the law emphasises that the homeschooling must be appropriate, and there are several conditions that families looking to homeschool must meet.
+Parents and guardians have a legal right to educate their children at home rather than have them attend traditional schools.
+However, the law states that homeschooling must be rigorous and provides a framework of content standards families must meet.

-Families must notify the Ministère de l'Éducation and the school board of their plans for homeschooling on or before the first of July each year.
-There will be meetings and evaluations to track the student’s progress.
-Additionally, the content of the learning project must meet specified standards.
+Families must notify the Ministère de l'Éducation and the school board of their homeschooling plans on or before the first of July each year.
+There will also be regular meetings and evaluations to track the student’s progress.

-As such, we strongly recommend that expat families who wish to homeschool their children do their research to follow the necessary procedures and figure out if this learning route suits them.
+As such, we strongly recommend that expat families intending to follow this stream of education do their research and follow the necessary procedures.

 Tutors in Montreal

-Finding a tutor in Montreal shouldn’t be a challenge for expats.
-Whether an expat’s child needs extra help in school or expats want to start learning and practising French, a tutor can be a great help.
+Finding a tutor in Montreal should be fairly easy for expats.
+Whether children require extra help with specific subjects or expats want to start learning French, tutors can be great resources.